klosins/bpr/README.md

 # Code for Bagged Polynomial Regression and Neural Networks
 This repo contains two main files mnist_bpr_multi.py and mnist_bpr_one.py.

-+ mnist_bpr_multi.py: Runs bagged polynomial regression to predict all ten digits in the MNIST dataset, which can be downloaded from here http://yann.lecun.com/exdb/mnist/.
++ mnist_bpr_multi.py: Runs bagged polynomial regression to predict all ten digits in the MNIST dataset, which can be downloaded from http://yann.lecun.com/exdb/mnist/.
+Yann LeCun and Corinna Cortes hold the copyright of MNIST dataset, which is a derivative work from original NIST datasets.
+MNIST dataset is made available under the terms of the Creative Commons Attribution-Share Alike 3.0 license

 Code inputs: Our code for bagged polynomial regression takes in 5 inputs
   - n_estimators = The number of base estimators in the ensemble. (fed into sklearn.ensemble.BaggingRegressor )